sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * You will receive the password from the workshop facilitators.
 * Hit the `Login` button.

-The first time you login, you are presented with a simple dashboard showing the resources your are currently consuming.
+Once you login, feel free to explore the menu's and tabs offered by the OpenNebula UI.
+These will offer most of the functionatilities a user needs to manage and operate VM's.

 #### Change your password

 It is a good practice to change the initial password provided, to ensure the work environment is yours.

 * Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen.
-* Click it, select *<i class="fa fa-cog"></i> Settings* and then use the _Change Password_ button.
+* Click it and select *<i class="fa fa-cog"></i> Settings*
+* Click on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i> to the right on the *Password* field
-* On the new screen, fill in a new password (twice) and click the *Update Password* button to submit it.
+* On the new screen, fill in a new password (twice) and click the *Change* button.

 #### Logout